Black Moon Clan: Death Phantom

 In the anime adaptation, the Black Moon Clan were the descendants of evil people who fled to Nemesis after having attacked Crystal Tokyo centuries before.
 Posing as Wiseman, Death Phantom approached Prince Demand and Saphir when they were younger.
 He manipulated the clan into gathering power for him, with the ultimate goal being the opening of the Dark Gate.
 He promised he could give them the power and ability to go to Earth and conquer it to avenge their ancestors whom Wiseman claimed had been shunned away to Nemesis by the people of Earth.
 Wiseman's influence warped the minds of his pawns until they carried out his true plan for the ultimate destruction of the planet Earth.
 Wiseman counsels Rubeus during his mission for a long time, but is unconcerned about his death.
 He humiliates Esmeraude when she comes to him asking to be the queen of Nemesis, and brings about her transformation into a dragon and, ultimately, her doom at the hands of Sailor Moon.
 He manipulates Chibiusa's childhood memories to make her believe that her past was unhappy and that she is always alone (this is a lie), turning her into Black Lady.
 Wiseman kills Saphir when Saphir realizes that he and his brother have been lied to.
 He ultimately kills Prince Demand when the man shielded Sailor Moon from his energy-blade.
 In the end, Death Phantom is killed, but Nemesis and its remaining inhabitants are saved.

-He is voiced by Eiji Maruyama in the original series and by Hiroshi Iwasaki in Sailor Moon Crystal.
-In the DIC English adaptation, Wiseman is voiced by Tony Daniels.
+He is voiced by Eiji Maruyama in the original series and by Hiroshi Iwasaki in Sailor Moon Crystal and Crystal film, Sailor Moon Cosmos.
+In the DIC English adaptation, Wiseman, dubbed as Doom Phantom, is voiced by Tony Daniels.
 In the Viz Media English adaptation and Sailor Moon Cosmos, he is voiced by Steve Kramer.
 In the 2000 musical Tanjou!
 Ankoku no Princess Black Lady, he was portrayed by Kenji Tominaga.